Science Education & Community Outreach

 - The J-Visa Research Scholar Program is for a foreign national who enters the United States for the primary purpose of conducting research, observing or consulting in connection with research projects at research institutions, corporate research facilities, museums, libraries, post-secondary accredited academic institutions, or similar types of institutions.

-- NWRA J-Visa Research Scholars have visited from: Argentina, Australia, Brasil, Canada, China, Crete, France, Germany, Japan, Netherlands, Spain, and UK.
+- NWRA J-Visa Research Scholars have visited from: Argentina, Australia, Brazil, Canada, China, Columbia, Cyprus, France, Germany, Greece, Japan, Mexico, Netherlands, Spain, South Korea, and UK.

 - NSF REU: Research Experience for Undergraduates